Otterhound

 The breed's fate changed dramatically when otter hunting was outlawed due to the near-extinction of river otters.
 Suddenly, there was no practical need for these specialised hunters, and the breed's numbers plummeted.
 The American Kennel Club recognised the Otterhound in 1909, but by then, the breed was already becoming increasingly rare.

-Today, Otterhounds are considered one of the world's most endangered dog breeds - rarer than Giant Pandas.
+Today, Otterhounds are considered one of the world's most endangered dog breeds, rarer than Giant Pandas.
 This scarcity makes them particularly special for Australian owners lucky enough to share their lives with these gentle giants.

 Traits & Characteristics